 On Virat Kohli's Birthday, Here Are Our Five Favourite Moments Of The Cricketer With Anushka Sharma

-It's no secret that Virat Kohli and Anushka Sharma share amazing love for each other and they have been giving couple goals to their fans.
-On Virat Kohli's birthday, here are five photos of the cricketer with his actor-wife Anushka Sharma.
+It's no secret that Virat Kohli and Anushka Sharma share amazing love for each other and have been giving couple goals to their fans.
+On Virat Kohli's birthday, here are five photos of the cricketer with his actor-wife, Anushka Sharma.

 The Wedding